Rajeshgulivindala/Assignment-4/README.md

 Please refer to your instructor's directions on how to use this repository.

 ## Branch Usage
+## Project Setup

 **Installing The Dependencies**

 You will need to install dependencies by using:
+Before running the project, install all necessary dependencies:

 ```bash
 npm install